top of page

 Play Video

-Great White Sharks LIVE from Santa Monica CA (01-19-2026)
+Great White Sharks LIVE 06-08-26

 Great White Sharks LIVE Stream from my Drone.
 Depending on conditions, LIVE streams will vary.
 I will try to go LIVE once I've found a shark to make this feed more active and enjoyable.
 Most footage will be sharks just swimming, but occasionally, we should see something special.
 Your support is greatly appreciated on this channel.
 Please visit my Patreon page to support more videos like this.
 Or join my YouTube Crew or Explorer Membership..